pojntfx/irasync-backend/README.md

 # install dependencies with npm:
 npm install

-# serve the API server at localhost:8080
+# serve the API server at localhost:8080 with hot reloading
 npm start

 # serve the docs at localhost:8080